ctimmer/remote-display/demo-st7789/README.md

 **Scripting**

-The bash script **setup.sh** in the demo-tk directory will set up symbolic links to modules.
+The bash script **setup.sh** in the demo-st7789 directory will set up symbolic links to modules.
 Edit the script setting **GETHUB_DIR** to the repository directory (see example in script).

 **Running demo-st7789**